 No internal geometry has been left behind due to booleans:

 Non-manifold geometry is defined as any edge shared by more than two faces.
 This can occur when a face or edge is extruded but not moved, which results in two identical edges directly on top of one another.

-In the example blow, two cubes have one edge in common.
+In the example below, two cubes have one edge in common.
 Non-manifold geometry exists because one edge is shared by four faces: